mihai-vlc/uglifyjs-folder/README.md

 Pull requests are appreciated.

 ## Release History
+- 20/Apr/2020 - Updated code to use promises for the mkdrip call.
 - 18/Apr/2020 - Updated the version for the mkdirp package #22
 - 25/Nov/2017 - Added support for sourcemaps via the uglifyjs config file
 Exmaple configuration: